golovewkin/react-materialUI-firebase-starter/README.md

 What you will get:
 1. Admin panel
 2. Mini Entity framework with ability to save to firebase
-3. Ability to create a an admin
+3. Ability to create an admin
 4. Ability to create a user as an admin
 5. 'Settings' and 'Home' page for users
 6. User management for admins